-5 COMMITTEES AND SUB-COMMITTEES
+4. COMMITTEES AND SUB-COMMITTEES

-- a Unless the Council determines otherwise, a Committee may appoint a subcommittee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include Non-Councillors unless it is a committee which regulates and controls the finances of the Council. - c Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be Non-Councillors. - d The Council may appoint standing Committees or other committees as may be necessary, and: - i shall determine their terms of reference including the scheme of delegation and the role of Chairperson and Vice Chairperson as ex office members with or without voting rights; - ii shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council: - shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iii shall, subject to Standing Orders 5(b) and (c), appoint and determine the terms of office of members of such a committee: - iv may, subject to Standing Orders 5(b) and (c), appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee, if the ordinary members of the committee confirm to the Proper Officer 3 days before
+- a Unless the Council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - c Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-councillors. - d The Council may appoint standing committees or other committees as may be necessary, and: - i. shall determine their terms of reference; - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council; - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, subject to standing orders 4(b) and (c), appoint and determine the terms of office of members of such a committee; - may, subject to standing orders 4(b) and (c), appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee if the ordinary members of the committee confirm to the Proper Officer 3 days before the meeting that they are unable to attend; - vi. shall, after it has appointed the members of a standing committee, appoint the Chair of the standing committee; - vii. shall permit a committee other than a standing committee, to appoint its own Chair at the first meeting of the committee; - viii. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which, in both cases, shall be no less than three;

-- the meeting that they are unable to attend; - v shall, after it has appointed the members of a standing committee, appoint the Chairperson of the standing committee; - vi shall permit a Committee other than a standing committee, to appoint its own Chairperson at the first meeting of the committee; - vii shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which, in both cases, shall be no less than three: - viii shall determine if the public may participate at a meeting of a committee; - ix shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - x shall determine if the public may participate at a meeting of a subcommittee that they are permitted to attend; and - xi may dissolve a committee or a sub-committee.
+- ix. shall determine if the public may participate at a meeting of a committee; - shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - xi. shall determine if the public may participate at a meeting of a subcommittee that they are permitted to attend; and - xii. may dissolve a committee or a sub-committee.

-6 ORDINARY COUNCIL MEETINGS
+5. ORDINARY COUNCIL MEETINGS